 Leading the disruption is essential if these entrenched enterprises want to maintain market dominance in the future.

-More often, innovation labs are quarantined away from the rest of the organization and staffed with engineers rather than product developers.
+More often, corporate innovation labs are quarantined away from the rest of the organization and staffed with engineers rather than product developers.
 So even when there’s dedicated space and resources for innovation, the likelihood is that the people and ideas aren’t focused on solving problems or finding a real product-market-fit.

 Building an innovation lab isn’t a bad idea, nor has it proven to be the best solution for solving the corporate innovation challenge.
 Rather than throwing money away, building and staffing an innovation lab, established enterprises need a mechanism for turning their best ideas into independent startups of their own.

 Of course, the temptation for larger organizations will be to impose controls and make demands on new ventures.
 This would be a mistake resulting in the same problems that happen with innovation labs.
 It’s absolutely essential for these new entities to remain independent, and for the parent company to give the startups space to breathe, experiment, and make mistakes.
+Working with the right startup studio helps facilitate this separation.

 Most companies follow a similar playbook on their quest for a competitive edge.
 They engage in research and development to iterate and improve their offerings, use mergers and acquisitions to expand their footprint, and devote corporate venture capital to strategic investments in promising startups.